Homes

 Chanel and her husband had to hire a second contractor to redo the concrete, bringing the total cost of the project up to $9,650 — more than twice what they would have paid if the job was done right in the first place.

-According to Chris Fowler, the Mans’ insurance policy may not have helped them cover the damage to their garage, but insurance is still very important when renovating with contractors.
+According to Chris Fowler, the couple’s insurance policy may not have helped them cover the damage to their garage, but insurance is still very important when renovating with contractors.

-In the end, Chanel’s reno nightmare came to an end and she’s moving on with life, but she learned two valuable lessons about getting work done on your home.
-Don’t hire a contractor unless they can show you they have insurance and don’t renovate your house without talking to your insurance company first.
+In the end, Chanel’s renovation nightmare came to an end and while she’s moved on with life, she learned two valuable lessons about getting work done on your home: Don't hire a contractor unless they can show you they have insurance, and don’t renovate your house without talking to your insurance company first.